 Gafcon believes that it has a historic vocation to reform, restore and reorder the Anglican Communion, as was said by the first council in Jerusalem: “And with this the words of the prophets agree, just as it is written, ‘After this I will return, and I will rebuild the tent of David that has fallen; I will rebuild its ruins, and I will restore it, that the remnant of mankind may seek the Lord, and all the Gentiles who are called by my name, says the Lord, who makes these things known from of old.’ “(Acts 15:15-18).

 We give thanks for the godly courage of our Gafcon Primates in contending for the faith once for all delivered to the saints.
 We applaud their decision to authenticate and recognise the provinces of the Anglican Church in North America and the Anglican Church in Brazil, to recognise the Anglican Mission in England and to consecrate a Missionary Bishop for Europe.
-This has become necessary because of the departure from the faith by The Episcopal Church, the Episcopal Church of Brazil and the Scottish Episcopal Church.
+This has become necessary because of the departure from the faith by The Episcopal Church, the Anglican Church of Canada, the Episcopal Church of Brazil and the Scottish Episcopal Church.
 At Gafcon 2018, we heard many testimonies of faithful Anglicans who have been persecuted by those holding office in their respective provinces, merely because they would not surrender to, nor be compromised by, the false gospel that these leaders profess and promote.
 We also recognise the Gafcon Primates’ willingness to assist faithful Anglicans in New Zealand where the Anglican Church has recently agreed to allow bishops to authorise the blessing of same sex unions.

 As the Gafcon movement matures, it has also seen the need for a more conciliar structure of governance.
 We endorse the formation of Gafcon Branches where necessary and of a Panel of Advisors, comprising bishops, clergy and lay representatives from each Gafcon Province and Branch, to provide counsel and advice to the Primates Council.
 Together with the Primates, the Panel of Advisors form a Synodical Council to bring recommendations to the Gafcon Assembly.
 The Synodical Council met for the first time at this Conference.